epfl-ada/ada-2024-project-ooohfada/README.md

 ## Abstract

-In this project, we take on the role of **community managers** helping a YouTuber recover from a recent popularity crisis.
+In this project, we take on the role of **community managers** helping a YouTuber recover from a recent audience engagement crisis.
 May it be from a big controversy or a simple popularity decline, our goal is to **develop a data-driven strategy for navigating the aftermath of public disinterest using insights from YouTube’s ecosystem**.
 Drawing on patterns from previous YouTuber experiences, we’ll analyse key metrics— such as channel type, initial popularity, posting frequency—to offer tailored strategies for re-engagement.
 Should they change their posting strategy ?
 Wait a specific period before posting new content?
 In case of big controversies, should they issue an apology video?
 Our recommendations will not be based on the cause of their decline but on optimal tactics for handling its impact.

 Our motivation stems from the spread of **online backlash**, impacting creators on YouTube and other platforms.
 We aim to provide practical insights for creators facing a **decline**, helping them make informed decisions about their next steps to rebuild audience trust or strategically embrace controversy if advantageous.

 ## Research Questions

-- **How do we define decline for Youtubers ?**
+- **How do we define decline for Youtubers ?
+How do we define a recovery ?**
 - **Is a Youtube channel category affecting the effective response strategies after a decline?**
-- **What timing and content strategies are best for re-engagement following public backlash?**
+- **What timing and content strategies are best for re-engagement following public backlash?
+Should you change your posting strategy?**
 - **In the exact case of a ‘bad buzz’, how to define it using Youtuber statistics?
 Are apology videos really useful?**

 ## Methods

 We chose not to explore another dataset, considering the size of YouNiverse.
 We used the following methods:
+- Latent Dirichlet Allocation (LDA)
+- Large Language Model (LLM)
+- Pearson's Correlation
+- Logistic Regression
+- Propensity Score Matching
+- Statistical analysis

 ### Before any data exploration, preprocessing of the used dataframes in the Youniverse dataset